-The veterinary technician internship program is a rotating internship for graduate veterinary technicians through the Small Animal Teaching Hospital.
-It is designed to offer the technician the opportunity to increase knowledge and gain practical experience in an educational environment.
+The veterinary nurse/technician internship program is a rotating internship for graduate veterinary nurse/technicians through the Small Animal and/or Large Animal Teaching Hospitals.
+It is designed to offer the veterinary nurse/technician the opportunity to increase knowledge and gain practical experience in an educational environment.

-Only graduates of AVMA accredited Veterinary Technology programs will be considered.
-The internship is aimed at new graduates, but other technicians may be considered.
+Only graduates of AVMA-accredited Veterinary Technology programs will be considered.
+The internship is aimed at new graduates, but other veterinary nurse/technicians may be considered.

 Candidates are required to submit an application with letter of interest, a minimum of two letters of reference, and college transcripts through the last semester completed.
 Application packets from candidates should be received by the University of Tennessee by March 1st, 2024.
 USPS, FAX, or electronic submission is acceptable.

-A maximum of 4 candidates for small animal and 2 for large animal will be selected.
+A maximum of 4 candidates for small animal and 2 for large animal will be selected per year.

 Salary and Benefits

-The veterinary technician interns will be paid at an hourly rate (paid at an hourly rate of $12.00 per hour), including overtime pay.
+The veterinary nurse/technician interns will be paid at an hourly rate (current $12.00 per hour), including overtime pay.
 Medical insurance is provided.
-Interns may choose to live in the dormitory area in the College of Veterinary Medicine for less than the cost of outside living accommodations ($100/mos which includes utilities).
+Veterinary nurse/technician interns may choose to live in the dormitory area in the College of Veterinary Medicine for less than the cost of outside living accommodations; space permitted ($100/mo which includes utilities).

-Upon acceptance into the veterinary technician internship program, the technician will receive a letter confirming the acceptance.
+Upon acceptance into the veterinary nurse/technician internship program, the veterinary nurse/technician will receive a letter confirming the acceptance.
 The candidate should send a letter accepting the offer.
-The period of the internship will be approximately June 13, 2023 – June 1, 2024.
+The period of the internship will be approximately June 10, 2024 – June 9, 2025.
 Start and end dates have some flexibility.

 There will be core, as well as elective rotations.
-The veterinary technician interns will be scheduled on overnight rotations, as well as weekends and holidays.
+The veterinary nurse/technician interns will be scheduled on overnight rotations, as well as weekends and holidays.
 Rotations will last from 1-4 weeks.

-The veterinary technician interns may take up to two weeks of scheduled, unpaid vacation time during the year.
+The veterinary nurse/technician interns may take up to two weeks of scheduled, unpaid vacation time during the year.
 This may include a week during December, but not necessarily the week of Christmas.
 There is flexibility in other scheduled time off.

 Small Animal Core rotations include: